Skip to main content

 PIM versus SCM

 Supply chain management is literally about chain management or the management of all processes.
-An important part of this is the cooperation with suppliers and customers, in which a PIM system naturally also plays an important role.
-That is why in this case both are an excellent and increasingly necessary addition to an ERP system.
+An essential part of this is the cooperation with suppliers and customers, in which a PIM system also plays an important role.
+In this case, both are an excellent and increasingly necessary addition to an ERP system.

 PIM versus DAM

 DAM stands for Data Asset Management.
-The main difference with a PIM is actually that a DAM manages all digital assets of an organization, while a PIM looks at the life cycle of a product.
+The main difference with a PIM is that a DAM manages all an organisation’s digital assets, while a PIM looks at the life cycle of a product.
 And there is indeed some logical overlap.

-A DAM looks beyond information and assets of products, although this is an important part of it.
-In your DAM you mainly store product images and the like, as well as additional images for marketing purposes, for example.
+A DAM looks beyond information and assets of products, although this is an integral part of it.
+In your DAM, you mainly store product images and the like and additional images for marketing purposes.
 But the system has to interfere less with sales data, shipping information, and the like.
-That kind of process really has to happen within the PIM system
+That kind of process has to happen within the PIM system.

-A PIM system provides the DAM system with product assets, such as product images and videos.
-The system also ensures that these assets remain up-to-date if something changes, new product images are delivered, or whatever.
+A PIM system provides the DAM system with product assets like images and videos.
+The system also ensures that these assets remain up-to-date and that new product images are delivered if something changes.

 How does PIM work?

-In terms of operation, a PIM system basically has three important, overarching functions that continuously follow each other in the cycle:
+In terms of operation, a PIM system has three crucial, overarching functions that continuously follow each other in the cycle:

 • Collect data